- This event has passed.

 Snow-Storm in August: Francis Scott Key, Washington City and the Forgotten Riot of 1835 is the second of the four books of narrative non-fiction that he has published.
 Morley is also the author of a trilogy of spies, namely three biographies of leading officers in the Central Intelligence Agency.

-This presentation is a part of our Common Ground Initiative and made possible by grants from Maryland Heritage Areas Authority and Maryland Humanities.
+This presentation is a part of our Common Ground Initiative and made possible by grants from the National Trust for Historic Preservation, Maryland Heritage Areas Authority, and Maryland Humanities.

 FREE WEBINAR for the public – Advance registration required.